YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

     #emit PUSH.C 0 // zero arguments
     #emit SYSREQ.C random
-    #emit STACK 4 // must manually clean the stack (only one item was pushed on to the stack; hence, we move STK by 4)
+    #emit STACK 4 // must manually clean the stack (only one item was pushed on to the stack; hence, we move STK up by 4)
     // random value was returned in the primary register

     // prepare to push the random value